The Lowering Pipeline#

 2nd

-If neither is available the pipeline fails with a clear error.
+The pinned Rust toolchain (nightly-2026-04-03) ships LLVM 22 with NVPTX enabled, so rustup component add llvm-tools is the recommended onboarding path.
+The PATH probes for llc-22 / llc-21 are kept as a fallback for users with an existing LLVM install.
+If none of the probes succeed the pipeline fails with a clear error.
 You can opt into a specific (possibly older) binary by setting CUDA_OXIDE_LLC=/path/to/llc, but simple kernels are the only thing guaranteed to compile on LLVM 20 and below.

 If the selected target does not match the physical GPU, the CUDA driver JIT-compiles the PTX at load time.
 First launch costs roughly 30ms while the driver translates; subsequent launches use a cached binary.
 In practice, you rarely notice – the JIT is fast and the cache is persistent across runs.